Flavor and fragrance engineering

 The M2

-Internships and tutored projects in M1
+Internships and supervised projects in M1

-Internships and tutored projects in M2
+Internships and supervised projects in M2

 Long internships in industry in M1 and M2